Faisalsouz/bankruptcy/data/compustat/README.md

      * 04: Reverse acquisition (1983 forward)
      * 05: No longer fits original format (1978 forward)
      * 06: Leveraged buyout (1982 forward)
-     * 07: Other (no longer files with SEC among other possible reasons), but pricing continues
+     * 07: Other (no longer files with 'The Securities and Exchange Commission' among other possible reasons), but pricing continues
      * 09: Now a private company
-     * 10: Other (no longer files with SEC among other reasons)
+     * 10: Other (no longer files with 'The Securities and Exchange Commission' among other reasons)
      * 11: Agency governing settlement of securities' trading inactivated the issue's Local Settlement Code because the issue matured, expired or was called.
 No successor settlement code was established.
      * 12: Agency governing settlement of securities' trading inactivated the issue's Local Settlement Code.
 A successor settlement